birdtracks/birdtracks_ONS_OSS/README.md

 ## Project Overview

-**ONS_OSS** (Object Naming Scenes - Open Source Software) is a Unity-based cognitive assessment game engine designed to be embedded within Flutter applications.
+**ONS_OSS** (Object Naming Scenes - Open Source Software) is a set of Unity-based cognitive assessment games designed to be embedded within Flutter applications.
 The project provides voice-based assessment tasks where users describe visual scenes and stories, enabling evaluation of language production and cognitive abilities.

 ### Game Description
 The application presents users with animated visual scenarios and prompts them to describe what they see.
 Each assessment consists of carefully designed scenes with accompanying video animations that tell short stories, requiring verbal responses from participants.

 ### Target Platforms
-- **iOS**: 12.0+

 - **Android**: API Level 22+ (Android 5.1 / Lollipop)

 ### Unity Version